Description of the Program

 There are many roles available to you as an intern in our district office including but not limited to:

-Leading our I-cash program as a “Lead Investigator” where you will contact constituents with thousands of dollars of unclaimed property with the state and work them to claim that money
+Assisting in our I-Cash program where you will contact constituents with thousands of dollars of unclaimed property with the state and work them to claim that money

 Meeting with constituents and helping them with government services